netbrain/zwift/README.md

 ```

 where `username` is your Zwift account email, and `password` your Zwift account password, respectively.
-The `.zwift-credentials.template` file can be copied into the config directory and edited manually.

 The credentials will be used to authenticate before launching the Zwift app, and the user should be logged in automatically in the game.